department-of-veterans-affairs/vagov-content/pages/family-member-benefits/index.md

 ---
 layout: page-breadcrumbs.html
 template: level2-index
-title: VA Benefits for family members of Veterans and service members
+title: VA benefits for family members of Veterans and service members
 display_title: Family member benefits
 description: Learn about VA benefits for spouses, dependents, survivors, and family caregivers of Veterans and service members.
 concurrence: